UCLL-Full-stack/project2425-group3-21/README.md

 # Sip Happens Online

 ## Description:
-Sip Happens Online is a web application that allows users to sign up and log in to add and view their favourite cocktail drinks, there will be a central list containing all cocktails with a counter to reflect how many users favorited the drink.
-Cocktails will have ingredients and users can filter for cocktails based on ingredient selection.
+Sip Happens Online is a web application that allows users to sign up and log in to add and view their cocktail drinks, there will be a central list containing all cocktails.
+Cocktails will have an ingredients section.

 ### \<Vincent Vanbrabant\> / \<Wood De Bock\>